Rattlesnake: Indigenous Americans

 Aztec paintings, Central American temples, and the great burial mounds in the Southern United States are frequently adorned with depictions of rattlesnakes, often within the symbols and emblems of the most powerful deities.

 The Feathered Serpent of Mesoamerican religion was depicted as having the combined features of the quetzal and rattlesnake.
 The Ancient Maya considered the rattlesnake to be a "vision serpent" that acted as a conduit to the "otherworld".

 Rattlesnakes are a key element in Aztec mythology and were widely represented in Aztec art, including sculptures, jewelry, and architectural elements.

 Christian snake-handling sects

 Members of some Christian sects in the Southern United States are regularly bitten while participating in "snake handling" rituals.
 Snake handling is when people hold venomous snakes, unprotected, as part of a religious service inspired by a literal interpretation of the Bible verses Mark 16:17–18, which reads, "In my name ...
 They shall take up serpents ...."

+In traditional medicine

+Meriwether Lewis of the Lewis and Clark Expedition described in 1805 how a hired interpreter, who lived for 15 years with the Mandan, used the rattlesnake's rattle to speed up the delivery of Sacagewea's son Jean Baptiste Charbonneau: